-The Dodd-Frank Act directs the Commission to consider whether to exempt from mandatory clearing banks, savings associations, farm credit system institutions and credit unions with less than \$10 billion in assets.
 Americans for Financial Reform urges the Commission to ensure that any financial institution that engages in more than de minimis activity in the swaps market is required to clear, including small banks, savings associations, farm credit system institutions and credit unions.
-If these institutions' swap activity is truly de minimis, they should still be required to file Financial Obligation Notices in order to ensure that regulators have a comprehensive view of activity in the swap market and a clear picture of the counterparty relationships.
+If these institutions' security-based swap activity is truly de minimis, they should still be required to file Financial Obligation Notices in order to ensure that regulators have a comprehensive view of activity in the security-based swap market and a clear picture of the counterparty relationships.

-Congress has imposed on the CFTC the heavy responsibility of adopting regulations that bring meaningful reform to the over-the-counter derivatives markets and help to prevent a repetition of the devastating financial crisis of 2008.
+Congress has imposed on the SEC the heavy responsibility of adopting regulations that bring meaningful reform to the over-the-counter derivatives markets and help to prevent a repetition of the devastating financial crisis of 2008.
 The proposed rule falls short of what is needed to meet that responsibility.
-Accordingly, we urge the Commission to require entities exempt from clearing swaps to disclose substantially more information than would be required by the proposed rule and to ensure that any financial entity that engages in more than a de minimis amount of swap transactions is required to clear.
+Accordingly, we urge the Commission to require entities exempt from clearing security-based swaps to disclose substantially more information than would be required by the proposed rule and to ensure that any financial entity that engages in more than a de minimis amount of security-based swap transactions is required to clear.